 If you have tried therapy before, your therapist at Vancouver Anxiety and Stress Centre will look at what you will be able to do differently this time to increase your chances of success.
 Many therapists say that they do cognitive therapy - but do not follow the guidelines for treatment.
 A cognitive therapist should review your progress each week, teach you skills such as challenging your thoughts, assign practice exercises to be reviewed at the next session and ask you for feedback at the end of each session about whether the work you did together was helpful.
 Research has shown that structuring the session in this way ensures that you are most likely to benefit from the skills you will learn in session.
 While we can never guarantee success, if you work hard in between sessions, give your therapist feedback about what is and is not working, you will increase your chances of having a positive experience this time.

 5. Do you treat children and teens?

-Yes, we can accommodate a limited number of child & teen patients, but please phone us at 604-259-0627 to ensure that we match you with the right therapist.
-As a rule we recommend that you contact Dunbar Psychological Services where they have a comprehensive clinic offering both psychiatric and psychological services designed to meet the needs of pediatric patients.
+Yes!
+Dr. Korol is a child psychologist and is accepting a limited number of older child & teen patients for treatment.
+If you require a detailed social-emotional or psychoeducational assessment, please contact Dunbar Psychological Services where they have a comprehensive clinic offering both psychiatric and psychological services designed to meet the needs of pediatric patients.

 6. Do you do medical-legal assessments?